yuliacl/GermEval2025-Flausch-Erkennung/index.md

 ### Task Details

 Candy speech detection is the task of identifying the presence of candy speech (at the span level) in a given YouTube comment thread and classifying each expression in one of the predefined categories.
 This shared task focuses on German speaking YouTube communities.
-Participants will be provided with a dataset of YouTube comments manually annotated for different types of Flausch expressions.
+Participants will be provided with a dataset of YouTube comments manually annotated for different types of candy speech expressions.

 The shared task includes the two following subtasks:

-#### Subtask 1
+#### Subtask 1: Coarse-Grained Classification
-The goal of this task is to identify whether the given comment contains Flausch or not.
-The dataset is manually annotated for the presence of Flausch (binary classification task).
+The goal of this task is to identify whether the given comment contains candy speech or not.
+The dataset is manually annotated for the presence of candy speech (binary classification task).

-#### Subtask 2
+#### Subtask 2: Fine-Grained Classification
 The goal of this subtask is to identify the span of each candy speech expression in a given text and classify it in one of the predefined categories.
 The dataset is manually annotated for ten different types of candy speech expressions, such as "positive feedback", "compliment", "group membership" etc.